Leland Sklar: Amplification

-Studio Set Up
+Studio set up

-Sklar's studio rig is an Euphonic Audio iAMP 800 combo (all-in-one) amp.
+Sklar's studio rig is a Euphonic Audio iAMP 800 combo (all-in-one) amp.

-Intimate Set Up
+Intimate set up

 For intimate settings, Sklar uses a Euphonic Audio Doubler amp with an EA cabinet with a single 10" speaker in it (Euphonic Audio Wizzy-110).
 This is the rig he has used when playing with Judith Owen.

-Stage Set Up
+Stage set up

 For larger stage venues, Sklar uses an EA iAMP Classic and an EA iAMP Pro for redundancy with a four 10" speaker bottom (Euphonic Audio NL-410W) and optionally attached to that is a Euphonic single 12" speaker cabinet (Euphonic Audio NL-112) with a Yamaha Subkick placed 1/2" in front of it.
 He blends the signal from a DI (direct input) and the Subkick.
 This is the rig he used when playing with Phil Collins, James Taylor and Carole King, Toto, and with The Immediate Family.
 When playing with Lyle Lovett, the 12" cabinet and Subkick were omitted.

 Accessories

 Sklar has Moog Taurus pedals and Fast Forward Designs Midi Step pedals which he used on the Phil Collins song In the Air Tonight.

 Sklar uses Cordial cables, a Tube Works DI (direct input) box, and a Boss OC-2 Octave divider.
-He is known to have used a Petersen tuner, as well as a TC Electronics "polytuner" which he has said is incredibly accurate and unobtrusive.
+He is known to have used a Petersen tuner, as well as a TC Electronics "polytune" which he has said is incredibly accurate and unobtrusive.